 Because addiction changes the biochemical makeup of the brain, it becomes harder to quit the earlier a person starts using.
 Young people are more susceptible to forming an addiction.
-This is because addictive substances like tobacco activate the brain reward system, which is still developing in teens.
+This is because addictive substances like tobacco activate the brain’s reward system, which is still developing in the teen years.
 This part of the brain plays a huge role in the production of memories and addictive behavior.

-However, most people with an addiction to nicotine are aware of the harm tobacco causes, yet they continue to use the substance.
-This abusive behavior is characteristic of addiction.
+Most people with an addiction to Nicotine are aware of the harm tobacco causes, yet they continue to use the substance.
+This behavior is characteristic of addiction.

-Those in the 12 to 17 age group have some of the lowest rates of smoking compared to other demographics.
-These rates have decreased by over 5 percent since 2002.
-Unfortunately, the rates of tobacco use in the 18 to 25 age group makes up some of the highest rates of use.
+Those in the 12 to 17-year-old age group have some of the lowest rates of smoking compared to other demographics.
+These rates have decreased by over 5% since 2002.
+Unfortunately, the rates of tobacco use in the 18 to 25-year-old age group are some of the highest.
 The good news is that it’s easier to quit tobacco the earlier a person decides to.

 No matter how long a person has been addicted to tobacco, quitting is absolutely possible and has tangible health and financial benefits.
 Get the tools to end your addiction now.

-Because nicotine use is so prevalent, many smokers also abuse other drugs alongside of it.
-Alcohol is the most common drug used alongside nicotine, and can also be an obstacle to overcoming nicotine use.
+Because Nicotine use is so prevalent, many smokers also abuse other drugs alongside it.
+Alcohol is the most common drug used alongside Nicotine, and can also be an obstacle to overcoming Nicotine use.
 Those who are used to smoking a cigarette when they’re drinking will have a mental connection between the two.
 Quitting smoking can be much more difficult when continuing to drink.

 Knowing the statistics about tobacco addiction can provide motivation to quit smoking and also to stay in recovery.
 The health risks of using tobacco are severe.
 But quitting, no matter how long you have been using tobacco, significantly reduces your odds of having tobacco-related health issues.